telerik/reporting-docs/knowledge-base/error-occurs-when-the-wpf-themes-are-referred-locally.md

 ---
 title: An Error Occurs When the WPF Themes are Referred Locally
-description: The WPF themes cannot be referred locally from a folder in the project with error message: "*An error occurred while finding the resource dictionary "/Themes/Office2016/Telerik.ReportViewer.Wpf.xaml".
-WinCont App.xaml*
+description: The WPF themes cannot be referred locally from a folder in the project with error message: "An error occurred while finding the resource dictionary "/Themes/Office2016/Telerik.ReportViewer.Wpf.xaml".
+WinCont App.xaml"
-"
 type: troubleshooting
 page_title: An Error Occurs When the WPF Themes are Referred Locally
 slug: error-occurs-when-the-wpf-themes-are-referred-locally